Skip to main content

 Port scanner

-A program that can remotely determine which ports on a system are open, and whether systems allow connections through those ports
+A tool used to identify open ports on a system and determine if systems allow connections through those ports

 Rules of engagement (ROE)